Nick Buchanan (English cricketer)

 Nicholas John Scouler Buchanan (born 11 June 1989) is an English cricketer and schoolteacher.
 Buchanan is a right-handed batsman who bowls right-arm fast-medium.
 He was born at Basingstoke, Hampshire.
 He is now a teacher of history and politics at Dr Challoner's Grammar School, in Amersham, Buckinghamshire.

-While studying for a degree in History at Hertford College, Oxford, Buchanan made a single first-class appearance for Oxford University against Cambridge University in the 2009 University Match at Fenner's.
+While studying for a degree in history at Hertford College, Oxford, Buchanan made a single first-class appearance for Oxford University against Cambridge University in the 2009 University Match at Fenner's.
 In this match, he was dismissed for 7 runs by Ruel Brathwaite in Oxford's first-innings total of 152, while in Cambridge's first-innings he took the wicket of Ananya Sen to finish with figures of 1/30 from ten overs, with Cambridge being dismissed for 339.
 He ended Oxford's second-innings of 226 not out on 1, while in Cambridge's second-innings he bowled just the one over as Cambridge won the match by 10 wickets.

 After joining the staff of Dr Challoner's Grammar School in 2013, as a history teacher Nick Buchanan.
-Following the departure of Patrick Buckland on the 18th December 2020, Buchanan was appointed the head of the History and Politics Department.
+Following the departure of Patrick Buckland on 18 December 2020, Buchanan was appointed the head of the History and Politics Department.
+The Headteacher, Mr Atkinson, upon appointing him to this position made the following statement on X (formerly known as Twitter): 'At DCGS, we are delighted to announce the promotion of Nicholas Buchanan to the role as head of the Politics and History department following the latest inter-departmental reshuffle.
+He is a fresh new face to the Politics and History, with a wide breadth of experience.'